AMEERKOTTA/Project-Predicting-Customer-Churn-for-a-Telecom-Company/README.md

 + Churn (object): Target variable indicating customer churn (Yes/No).
 Requires encoding (e.g., No = 0, Yes = 1).

 ### Handling Missing Values
-There is no Missing Values in the dataset.
+There is Missing Values in the dataset, In column TotalCharges there is 11 missing values.

+### Missing Value Imputation Methods

 ### Categorical Columns Encoding